yireo/Yireo_GoogleTagManager2/README.md

 ## Instructions for manual copy
 We recommend `composer` to install this package.
-If you want a manual copy instead, these are the steps:
+If you want a manual copy instead, these are the steps.
+However, please note that we do NOT recommend you to do this.

 * Upload the files in the `source/` folder to the folder `app/code/Yireo/GoogleTagManager2` of your site
 * Run `php -f bin/magento module:enable Yireo_GoogleTagManager2`